Become a Social Worker in Hawaii

 Documentation to provide includes official transcripts from your master’s or doctoral degree program, social security number and ASWB examination results (if applicable).
 Transcripts should be sent directly from your school’s Registrar, and verification of examination results must be received from the ASWB.
 Both are sent to the Department of Commerce and Consumer Affairs (DCCA) at this address:

-Additionally, application for an LCSW also requires at least 3,000 hours of clinical social work experience.
+Additionally, an LCSW application requires at least 3,000 hours of clinical social work experience.
 These hours should include at least 2,000 hours of assessment, clinical diagnosis and psychotherapy; no more than 900 hours of client-centered advocacy, consultation and evaluation; and at least 100 hours of face- to-face supervision.
-Verification of these hours (or sufficient credentials) will be submitted through an additional form (PDF, 101 KB)

 Apply to take the clinical ASWB exam.

 Applicants looking to become LCSWs in Hawaii must complete a clinical examination offered by the ASWB.
 Those who have already completed the examination must have ASWB submit results directly to the DCCA along with their application.
-If you still need to take it, examinations in Hawaii are administered by ACT, Inc. through electronic testing.
-You must still submit a payment of $60 along with your application to DCCA.
+If you still need to take it, examinations in Hawaii are administered by Pearson VUE through electronic testing.
+You must still submit a $60 payment with your application to DCCA.

 Receive your eligibility letter.